wp-plugins/cb-parallax/readme.txt

 #### Are there any incompatibility problems, limitations or known issues? ####

-No. If you encounter any problem, a feedback would be welcome in order to locate the issue.<br />
+Since the background image container wraps the body element, it usually resembles the viewport dimensions.
+This means, that on themes where the navigation bar is on the side, the sidebar covers a part of the viewport and thus also a part of the image.<br />

 #### Can you help me? ####

 Unfortunately, I cannot provide free support for this plugin.
 I honestly wish I could.
-However, very soon you can go <a href="#" target="_blank">here</a> for further informations.<br />
+However, very soon you will find a link for further informations.<br />

 ## Screenshots ##